-The design goal of Wipro Digital’s new office in London’s “Silicon Roundabout” was to give the firm an edge in critical business functions, from attracting top talent to fostering collaboration.
+The design goal of Wipro Digital’s new office in London’s “Silicon Roundabout” was to give the firm an edge in critical business functions, from attracting top talent to fostering collaboration in the workplace.

-Previously sharing an office with its parent company in Paddington, Wipro Digital’s move to a dedicated space was an opportunity to create an environment optimised for collaboration.
-Located on the 3rd floor, this new 6,000 square foot office was also designed as a tool for attracting and retaining talent in the intensively competitive tech space in London.
+Previously sharing an office with its parent company in Paddington, Wipro Digital’s move to a dedicated space was an opportunity to create a work environment optimised for collaboration.
+Located on the 3rd floor, this new 6,000 square foot office space was also designed as a tool for attracting and retaining talent in the intensively competitive tech space in London.

-Watch our interview with Wipro Digital about its new environment and the transformation we helped them deliver for their workplace.
+Watch our interview with Wipro Digital about its new office and the organisational transformation we helped them deliver through their workplace design.

 We spoke to Matt Burgess, Principal Lead, Digital Transformation, Design and Innovation, to get his insight on how the technology industry is responding to changing demands in the attraction and retention of talent.

-“What we recognised was that there was a real need to create a culture, a digital culture, both in order to attract and retain digital talent”
+“What we recognised was that there was a real need to create a culture, a digital culture, both in order to attract and retain digital talent in our company”

 Principal Lead, Digital Transformation, Design & Innovation

-The office’s open-plan work area is equally adaptive, providing a simple, capable and communicative work setting for teams of designers, strategists, software developers and user experience specialists.
-Key elements of the main work area include custom-designed desks, bike racks and lockers.
+The office’s open plan work area is equally adaptive, providing a simple, capable and communicative work setting for teams of designers, strategists, software developers and user experience specialists.
+Key elements of the main office space include custom-designed desks, bike racks and lockers.

-For M Moser, design was just one of the many integrated elements comprising the project.
-The team used its engineering and sustainability expertise to improve the office’s air conditioning.
-While investigating the system, the design team realised its aesthetic appeal and removed the ceiling to give the office an industrial aesthetic that also highlighted its original Victorian features.
+For M Moser London, workplace design was just one of the many integrated elements comprising the project.
+The team used its MEP engineering and sustainability expertise to improve the office’s air conditioning.
+While investigating the system, the design team realised its aesthetic appeal and removed the ceiling to give the office design an industrial aesthetic that also highlighted its original Victorian features.
 Also responsible for the construction phase of the project, M Moser delivered a true ‘end-to-end’ solution that streamlined everything from client-team communication to quality, time and cost control.